AndrewLeedham/vscode-modular-css/README.md

 ## Known Issues

 Currently this extension only supports syntax highlighting.
-So erros may be thrown if you are using somesort of linter
+So errors may be thrown if you are using somesort of linter.

 ## Release Notes
 See CHANGELOG.md for details.

-### 1.1.0
+### 1.2.0

-Language + Grammar -> Grammar.
+Grammar is now injected into the standard CSS language.